nelmio/NelmioApiDocBundle/Resources/doc/swagger-support.md

 php app/console api:swagger:dump --all app/Resources/swagger-docs
 ```

-The above command will dump JSON files under the `app/Resources/swagger-docs` directory (relative to your project root, which is the default destination if the argument is not provided), and you can now process or server the files however you want.
+The above command will dump JSON files under the `app/Resources/swagger-docs` directory (relative to your project root), and you can now process or server the files however you want.
+(If the destination defaults to the project root if not specified.)

 ####Selective dumps